Become a Landscape Architect in 5 Steps

 What Is a Landscape Architect?

 When you step into a beautiful park you are experiencing the work of a landscape architect.
 Landscape architects focus on the design of outdoor spaces, which may be located at parks, recreational facilities, school campuses, businesses and private homes.
 They work with the clients and, when necessary, engineers and architects to determine what the client needs.
 They also factor in the budget and any land structures that need to be incorporated into the plans, and review the area to see if there are drainage issues or other factors that need to be addressed in the design.
 They use computer-aided design software to generate an image of their proposals, and monitor the progress of the project to make sure it follows the final approved plans.
 Landscape architects typically have a bachelor's or master's degree in landscape architecture, and most states require landscape architects to be licensed.
 According to the U.S. Bureau of Labor Statistics (BLS) as of 2014, 49% of landscape architects worked in architectural, engineering and related industries, while 20% were self-employed.
+In the table below, you can learn some detailed information about this career:

 Step 1: Research Landscape Architect Career Duties and Education